In this Article

 Coffee containing caffeine can cause insomnia, nervousness and restlessness, stomach upset, nausea and vomiting, increased heart and breathing rate, and other side effects.
 Consuming large amounts of coffee might also cause headache, anxiety, agitation, ringing in the ears, and irregular heartbeats.

-Drinking unfiltered coffee can increase total cholesterol, low-density lipoprotein (LDL), and triglyceride levels, which might increase the risk of heart disease.
+Drinking unfiltered coffee can increase total cholesterol, low-density lipoprotein (LDL), and levels of another type of blood fat called triglycerides.
+This might increase the risk of developing heart disease.
 Using coffee filters helps to reduce these effects on cholesterol.

-There is some concern that consuming more than 5 cups/day of coffee might not be safe for people with heart disease.
-But for people who don't have heart disease, consuming several cups daily does not seem to increase the change of developing a heart problem.
+There is some concern that drinking more than 5 cups of coffee per day might not be safe for people with heart disease.
+But for people who don't have heart disease, drinking several cups daily does not seem to increase the chance of developing a heart problem.

 There is also concern that occasional coffee drinking might trigger a heart attack in some people.
-People who usually don't consume more than a cup of coffee daily and also have multiple risk factors for heart disease seem to have an increased risk for heart attack within an hour after drinking coffee.
-But people who regularly consume greater amounts do not seem to have this risk.
+People who usually don't drink more than one cup of coffee daily and also have multiple risk factors for heart disease seem to have an increased risk for heart attack within an hour after drinking coffee.
+But people who regularly drink greater amounts do not seem to have this risk.